khongten001/tidykit-fp/docs/TidyKit.JSON.md

 ## License

 This library is part of TidyKit and is available under the same license terms as the main project.

-## Implementation Details

-1. **Singleton Null Value**: The `TJSONNull` type is implemented as a singleton with proper reference counting to ensure memory safety and consistent null value representation throughout the application.

-2. **Property Order**: JSON object properties maintain their insertion order using a separate key list, ensuring consistent serialization order across operations.

-3. **Value Formatting**:
-   - Strings are properly escaped with support for control characters (\n, \r, \t, etc.)
-   - Numbers are formatted using locale-independent decimal points
-   - Boolean values are formatted as 'true' or 'false'
-   - Unicode characters are properly escaped in strings when needed

-4. **Memory Management**:
-   - All JSON values are reference-counted through interfaces
-   - Collections (objects and arrays) properly manage their item references
-   - The singleton null value has special handling to prevent cleanup issues

-5. **Error Handling**:
-   - The library includes error handling mechanisms for various scenarios, such as invalid JSON input or unexpected data types.
-   - Descriptive error messages are provided to help users understand and resolve issues.

-6. **Type Checking**:
-   - The library includes type checking mechanisms to ensure that operations are performed on the correct data types.
-   - For example, when accessing properties of JSON objects or arrays, the library checks whether the accessed value is of the expected type before returning it.

-7. **String Formatting**:
-This library is part of TidyKit and is available under the same license terms as the main project.